TeamINTERACT/SenseDocIngest/README.md

 What follows is a step-by-step protocol for ingesting a city/wave of data.

+INGEST STEPS
+    VERIFY checksums valid for SDB dirs
+        script: exactfile-verify

+    CREATE a new empty directory for working with SDB files
+        cmd: mkdir <SDBROOT>_copy

+    COPY and MERGE the SDB file hierarchy into a duplicate tree for each SDBDIR in batch dir
+            cp -rf <BATCHDIR/<SDBDIR> <SDBROOT>_copy/

+    MERGE all SDB directories/batches into single hierarchy helper script: sdb_directory_refactor on <SDBROOT>_copy
+        helper script: verify_refactor on <SDBROOT>_copy and <SDBROOT>

-VERIFY that all SDB folders are named in the form <IID>_<deviceid>
+    VERIFY SDB folders are named in the form <IID>_<deviceid>
+        ALTER if necessary
+        helper script: sdb_generate_fname

+        some sdb files may not know their deviceid/revno if the sdb_generate_fname script can't figure it out from the supplementary files, we may have a problem.

+    Since we know the SDBROOT passed its checksums, and the verify_refactor works by comparing file checksums between the original and refactored directories, we know that the files in SDBROOT_copy are all good.
+So we can now build a new checksum file for the unified directory which we'll use from now on.

+    CREATE a new, unified checksum file for <SDBROOT>_copy helper script: exactfile-generate

+    VERIFY linkage.csv file has column names expected by verifier ALTER as necessary

+    VERIFY .sdb files named in the form SD<DEVID>fw<REVNO>_DATESTAMP.sdb ALTER if necessary

+    COPY <SDBROOT>_copy hierarchy to permanent_archive
+    COPY unified checksum file to permanent_archive

+    COPY linkage file to permanent_archive

-VERIFY that all assignments in linkage file have associated data dirs VERIFY that all sdb data dirs are associated with known participants
+    VERIFY all assignments in linkage file have associated data dirs VERIFY all sdb data dirs are associated with known participants

-ALTER linkage.csv file to conform to column names expected by verifier ALTER sdb filenames to
+    ALTER sdb filenames to

     INGEST linkage file into sensedoc_assignments
     INGEST SDB folders

 Preparation
     if linkage was managed in an external file,